LLNL/llnl.github.io/about/faq.md

 Before contributing, please contact [open-source@llnl.gov](mailto:open-source@llnl.gov) with your idea or if you have questions about whether your proposed content requires the LLNL review and release process.
 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
-  {% include components/accordion.html title='How do I contribute news or other content to this website?' content=accordionContent %}
+  {% include components/accordion.html title='How do I contribute news or other content to this website?'  slug='contribute-here' content=accordionContent %}

 {% capture accordionContent %}
 Yes, you can give external contributors Write access to your GitHub repo.
 Anyone with Admin access to your repo can enable this: Settings > Collaborators > Manage access > Add people > enter their username and select.